Ziwei-Wang-Will/Sensors_Data-User_Behavior_Analytics_and_Conversion_Prediction/README.md

 ## Project Objectives

-Sensorsdata is a leading China-based and rapidly growing big data company and interested in User-behavior Analytics and Conversion Prediction.
+Sensorsdata is a leading China-based and rapidly growing big data company and interested in **User-behavior Analytics and Conversion Prediction**.
 To help explore this question, they have provided log data containing tens of thousands of log information of Sensorsdata main webpage for a week.

 ## Dataset Description